The Cambridge Plant & Garden Club will host events in April and May to support native plants

 Saturday, April 13, 2024: City’s Compost Giveaway

 In addition, The Native Plant Trust’s “Garden in the Woods” in Framingham is planted exclusively with native species.
-It reopens for tours and plant purchases on Sunday, April 14 for 2024 season.
+It reopened for tours and plant purchases on Sunday, April 14 for 2024 season.
 Photo: Amy Meltzer

 Saturday, May 13, 2023: CP&GC/CRLS Sustainability Club Native Plant Distribution